-There are also indicators from RSO visits that many businesses who get a reduced score do not remove the former higher FHRS sticker (they cannot be removed at the time of inspection because of the appeal period).
-We are implementing a new system which will enable us to carry out periodic checks.
-It could be an offence under the Consumer Protection from Unfair Trading Regulations 2008 to display an incorrect FHRS score, but to date advisory action has always led to compliance.
+A pilot project carried out by WRS has indicated that many who get a reduced FHRS score do not remove the former higher FHRS sticker being displayed (they cannot be removed at time of inspection because of appeal period).
+We are therefore implementing a new system enabling us to carry out periodic checks.
+This practice is an offence under the Consumer Protection Act but to date advisory action has always led to compliance.